Louise Beck Properties logo

 North Carolina Tenant Rights & Responsibilities

-Tenants also have the right to break a lease legally under certain justified circumstances, such as active military status.
-If they are renting on a periodic basis, such as month-to-month, they may terminate their lease by providing the required advance notice.
+Tenants also have the right to break a lease legally under certain justified circumstances, such as active military status or domestic violence protections.

 North Carolina Landlord Rights & Responsibilities